renfu-her/chat-message-react-fastapi/frontend/README.md

 ## 📦 Installation

-This project is designed to run in a standard React environment.
+This project is designed to run in a standard React environment using **pnpm** as the package manager.

 1. Clone the repository.
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
-3. Start the development server: `npm start`
+3. Start the development server: `pnpm dev`